MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_dxgk_brightness_set_in.md

 ### -field BrightnessMillinits

 The brightness level in millinits to transition to.
+If the driver has not set [DXGK_BRIGHTNESS_CAPS.NitsBrightness](ns-d3dkmdt-_dxgk_brightness_caps.md), then this value means the brightness level in uncalibrated 1/10000ths of a percent.

+For example, if <b>BrightnessMillinits</b> is set to 60500 and <b>NitsBrightness</b> is set, this means 60.5 nits luminance.
+If <b>NitsBrightness</b> is not set, this means 60.5%.

 ### -field TransitionTimeMs

-How long the transition should take.
+How long the transition should take in milliseconds.

 ### -field SensorReadings